fitzLab-AL/gdm/README.md

     #> 132.1 36.05000 6.605882 64.52941        0 168.8824
     #> 132.2 36.18750 6.131250 58.75000        0 141.1250

-Each row in the resulting site-pair table contains a biological distance measure in the first column (the default is Bray-Curtis distance though any measure scaled between 0-1 is acceptable).
+The first column of a site-pair table contains a biological distance measure (the default is Bray-Curtis distance though any measure scaled between 0-1 is acceptable).
 The second column contains the weight to be assigned to each data point in model fitting (defaults to 1 if equal weighting is used, but can be customized by the user or can be scaled to site richness, see below).
-The remaining columns are the coordiantes and environmental values at a site (s1) and those at a second site (s2) making up a site pair.
-Subsequent rows repeat this pattern until all possible site pairs are represented and such that pairwise distances between all sites can be calculated and used as predictors.
-While the site-pair table format can produce extremely large data frames and contain numerous repeat values, it also allows great flexibility.
+The remaining columns are the coordinates and environmental values at a site (s1) and those at a second site (s2) making up a site pair.
+Rows represent individual site-pairs.
+While the site-pair table format can produce extremely large data frames and contain numerous repeat values (because each site appears in numerous site-pairs), it also allows great flexibility.
 Most notably, individual site pairs easily can be excluded from model fitting.

-A properly formatted site-pair table will have at least six columns (distance, weights, s1.xCoord, s1.yCoord, s2.xCoord, s2.yCoord) and possibly more depending upon how many predictor variables are included.
+A properly formatted site-pair table will have at least six columns (distance, weights, s1.xCoord, s1.yCoord, s2.xCoord, s2.yCoord) and some number more depending on how many predictors are included.
 See `?formatsitepair` and `?gdm` for more details.

+### Formatting a site-pair table using a distance matrix.

 What if you already have a biological distance matrix because you are working with, say, genetic data?
 In that case, it is simple as changing the `bioFormat` argument **and also making sure the rows in your biological and environmental tables are in the same order**.
-Let’s have a quick look at `gdmDissim`, the pairwise biological distance matrix:
+Let’s have a quick look at `gdmDissim`, a pairwise biological distance matrix prodvided with the package:

 ``` r
 # Biological distance matrix example